This post was originally published in April 2017 but was updated to include newer models.

 This is the newest knife on the list.
 SOG is best known for more tactical designs, but just dipped its toe into the slip joint market with the Terminus and Centi I. The Terminus seems like a winner because of its overall design and solid slip joint mechanism.
 The 3-inch blade is made with CTS BD1 stainless steel and the handle is G10.

 It comes in an all-black version, but if you’re traveling to the UK, you’d probably be better served to carry the less “intimidating” brown-handled version.

 If you found yourself gravitating toward the Spyderco UK Penknife but couldn’t see yourself shelling out that much money for it, then Spyderco has the knife for you.
 Spyderco created a budget version of the UKPK and added it to its Byrd line.

 The Byrd Tern has essentially the same design but with lower end steel on the 2.75-inch blade, grippier G-10 handle scales, and a comet thumb notch.
 Plus you’ll save about $30.

 Case is known for making all-American slip joint models, along with a few fixed blades.
 What better way to show your patriotism than with a US-made slip joint?
 Most Case slip joints are OK under the UK laws, but you have to be careful not to take a model with a blade longer than 3 inches.

 The Boker Plus Tech Tool is the brand at its finest.
 You can pick this knife up in tons of different iterations with different tools.
-I’m quite fond of the simple Tech Tool 1 with a single blade and carbon fiber scales.
+I’m quite fond of the simple Tech Tool City 1 with a single blade and G-10 scales.
 You can also get it with several tools if that’s what you prefer.